Armored dinosaur with spiky head unveiled at Utah museum

 Scientists say the species of ankylosaur was a squat plant-eater that roamed southern Utah on four legs about 76 million years ago.

 It was first discovered in 2008 in the Grand Staircase-Escalante National Monument's rich dinosaur repository.
-The prepared and assembled fossil was unveiled Thursday at the Utah Museum of Natural History.
+The prepared and assembled fossil was unveiled Thursday at the Natural History Museum of Utah.

 Researchers say they were expecting it to have smooth bony armor on its skull like other North American ankylosaurs, but were surprised to instead find evidence that it instead had spikey, bony armor on its head and snout like fossils found in Asia.